NewAddons/p2p-trade-bot-binance/README.md

 - 🔑 **Binance API:** An active Binance API is required to connect the bot.
 - 🛡️ **P2P Merchant Account:** Ensure your Binance account is set up for P2P trading.

+- ### ⚙️ **Key Features:**

+You can customize the following settings:

+- **Ad Management:** Add, edit, or delete ads directly from the bot's menu.
+- **Offer Activation:** Toggle your ads on or off depending on your strategy.
+- **Increment Configuration:** Set how much to undercut or overtake your competitors' prices.

+- ### 🔄 **Updating Prices:**

+The bot automatically updates your P2P ads every 10 seconds, adjusting the prices based on the competition level and increment settings you've configured.

 Stop losing out to competitors—let my bot do the work for you!
 Stay competitive, save time, and maximize your profits with automated price adjustments.

 ## **VIDEO BOT WORKING CLICK IMAGE**